Auto-assign next available ID

 When the spec is complete and approved:

-govctl finalize RFC-0010 normative
+govctl rfc finalize RFC-0010 normative

 This makes the RFC binding — implementation must conform to it.